csev/dj4e/assn/django-girls/html/README.md

 And now create a `post_list.html` file (just leave it blank for now) inside the `blog/templates/blog` directory.

-Then restart your web server.
+Then restart your web server and reload your web page.

 See how your website looks now: http://127.0.0.1:8000/